 This set allows young children to learn this skill slowly and carefully with all of the right tools.
-First, using a blunt knife to chop soft items like bananas and working up to using the crinkle cutter.
+First, use a blunt knife to chop soft items like bananas and work their way up to using the crinkle cutter.

 One of the sensitive periods in Montessori is “refinement of the senses” and these sound cylinders are great for that period.